-The Rev. Carlos Ramirez is a missionary with the General Board of Global Ministries of The United Methodist Church, serving as coordinator of Hispanic/Latino Ministries in the Oklahoma Annual Conference.
+The Rev. Modesto Carlos Ramirez Romero is a missionary with the General Board of Global Ministries of The United Methodist Church, serving as coordinator of Hispanic/Latino Ministries in the Oklahoma Annual Conference.
 The assignment is made through the denomination’s National Plan for Hispanic/Latino Ministries.
 He was commissioned in October 2012.

 Some nine percent of the population of Oklahoma is Hispanic/Latino.
 Carlos’s work focuses on strengthening existing Hispanic/Latino congregations and developing new ones.
 He works out of the conference office in Oklahoma City to implement a strategic plan for Hispanic/Latino ministries adopted in 2011.